Windy-j/interfaceDoc/Interface docking of service provider stock.md

 eg：
 {"code":0,"msg":"OK","data":null}

-# 4 Interface for Inventory reconciliation
+# 4 Interface for stock reconciliation
 >  Reconciled once a day,Incoming all changed data of the day for comparison,If the data is incorrect, notify the person in charge to intervene

 > access from: https://wwww.sekorm.com/serviceGate/stock/compare <br/>